woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/00-addons.md

 To adapt Woodpecker to your needs beyond the [configuration](../10-server-config.md), Woodpecker has its own **addon** system, built ontop of [Go's internal plugin system](https://go.dev/pkg/plugin).

-Currently, addons can only be used to integrate forges into Woodpecker that are not supported out-of-the-box.
+Addons can be used for:

+- Forges
+- Agent backends

 ## Usage